 Today, we’re excited to announce that your team can use Cloudflare’s network to build Zero Trust controls over the data in your enterprise - wherever it lives and however it moves.

 We have talked to hundreds of customers who have resorted to applying stopgap measures to try and maintain that castle-and-moat model in some form, but each of those band-aids slow down their users or drive up costs - or both.
-Almost all of the short-term options available combine point solutions that ultimately force traffic to backhaul through a central location.
+Almost all the short-term options available combine point solutions that ultimately force traffic to back haul through a central location.

 Part of Cloudflare One, Cloudflare’s approach to data loss prevention relies on the same infrastructure and global network that accelerates user traffic to the Internet to also perform inline inspection against all traffic regardless of how it arrives on our network.

 We also know that enterprises need more than just scanning traffic for data strings.
 Keeping data safe also requires having visibility into how it moves and being able to control who can reach it.
 Cloudflare One gives your team the ability to build Zero Trust permissions in any workforce application and to log every request made to every data set without slowing users down.

 Step 1: Start with a complete audit trail

 Visibility into a corporate network used to be easy.
 All of a company’s services lived in a private data center.
 Users connected from managed office networks or virtual private network (VPN) clients.
 Security teams could monitor every request because everything took place inside a corporate network that resembled a castle-and-moat.